Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

   </tr>
 </table>

 Before ending this section, we will talk about how to activate some other settings before launching the solve method.
 To do so, you only need to define your desired settings (for example, the stopping criterion accuracy threshold eps_abs, or the verbose option) after initializing the Qp object.
-They will be then taken into account only if there are set before the solve method (otherwise, they will be taken into account when a next solve or update method is called).
-The full description of all the settings is provided at a dedicated section below.
+They will then be taken into account only if there are set before the solve method (otherwise, they will be taken into account when the next solve or update method is called).
+The full description of all the settings is provided in a dedicated section below.
 Here we just give an example to illustrate the mentioned notion above.

 <table class="manual">
   <tr>